NikhithaBalaga/Tanhive/README.md

 •	Add the Verilog RTL code files(conv_fsm.v) to the project.

-•	Create a new testbench and add the Verilog testbench files(dut.v) to the project.
+•	Create a new testbench and add the Verilog testbench files to the project.

 •	Run the simulation to verify the design.